Malta’s long maritime tradition and culture has led to the country becoming a well-established and reputable ship register.

 - A clear strategic political vision supporting the maritime industry.

-At GCS Malta, we are able to provide a comprehensive service to yacht owners and managers including:
+At GCS Malta, we can provide a comprehensive service to yacht owners and managers, including:

 - Ship and yacht registration in Malta;

 - The planning of international tailor-made tax-efficient structures; and